workingDog/StixToNeoDB/README.md

 ### Tools

-Once the Stix objects are in a Neo4j graph database you can use built-in tools to visualise and analyse the data.
+Once the Stix objects are in a Neo4j graph database you can use the built-in tools to visualise and analyse the data.
 Other tools such as the [Tinkerpop](http://tinkerpop.apache.org/) framework and [Spark GraphX](https://spark.apache.org/graphx/) can easily link to the neo4j data for very large data sets processing.
 You can also use these [export tools](https://github.com/jexp/neo4j-shell-tools) to export the data into GraphML, Cypher statements, CSV and binary formats.
 See also